paulsur/DNCourse/modules/health/_posts/2000-01-07-resources.md

 ## Health Resources

-Below you can find some good resources for each of the key topics in this brief module
+Below you can find some good resources to begin learning about the topics in this module.

 ### Schedules and Organization